Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server--logical-services.md

 *   This service provides server-based e-mail, and is used when server-side [actions](../../defining-an-app-model/logic/action-orchestration/actions/index.md) submits e-mail using SMTP.
 *   Enable this service in order to send e-mails from server-side actions.
+*   The service accepts any generic SMTP-server.
+The application can be authenticated anonymously or using username and password, and allows communicating using SSL/TLS-encryption.
 *   Settings for the mail service can be found in [general settings](../../defining-an-app-model/general-settings/index.md).

 ## Data Set Dependent Services